greg-raven/Impeachment-Chronicles/_posts/2021-01-26-declassified-the-russia-informant-transcript-the-fbi-didnt-want-americans-to-see.md

 ---
-title: 'Declassified!
-The Russia informant transcript the FBI didn't want Americans to see'
+title: "Declassified!
+The Russia informant transcript the FBI didn't want Americans to see"
 layout: post
 author:
 - John Solomon